chanikysai/assignment/Jenkins/README.md

 # Setting up Kubernetes with Minikube and Jenkins

-This guide, prepared by Venkatsai, will walk you through setting up Kubernetes using Minikube on your local machine, deploying Jenkins using Helm, and configuring a local Docker registry using Docker Compose.
+This guide, this prepared by Venkatsai, will walk you through setting up Kubernetes using Minikube on my local machine, deploying Jenkins using Helm, and configuring a local Docker registry using Docker Compose.

 ## Prerequisites